I’m so excited to not only share these Christmas traditions around the world with YOU, but to share them with my own family!

 If you’re like my husband and I, then you love learning about different cultures, traveling, and bringing unique traditions back home with you.

-That’s what this article is all about – sharing holiday traditions from around the world that you can mesh with your own traditions to introduce something new this year.
+That’s what this article is all about – sharing holiday and Christmas traditions from around the world that you can mesh with your own traditions to introduce something new this year.

 Two Christmases ago, our family went to where I grew up to spend the holidays with my family – Lancaster County, PA.